 Having a good oxygen level in your pond is important.
 Without having a good oxygen ratio in your pond water, your fish have nothing to breathe through their gills and quickly suffocate – if you have suddenly gone outside to find that your fish have died overnight, then it is more than likely that a lack of oxygen is the cause, especially as your aquatic plants will have swapped from producing oxygen to using it up as part of their day-night cycle.

 Beneficial filter bacteria use up oxygen too, actually competing with fish.
-So the more oxygen in the water, the more available it is for fish and filter bacteria.
+So the more oxygen and pond aerators in the water, the more available it is for fish and filter bacteria.
 You'll have healthier water.

 Your air pond pump will generally sit just near your pond.
 There are models that a pretty weather-proof, but generally they will need to be housed in a dry place nearby, preferably in a large plastic box, or if you want to get creative, some aquarists have managed to make some pretty beautiful home-made-hides for them.

 They pump the air down through your airline to the deepest part of your pond, and which point the air is pushed through a porous stone or wooden air-stone, creating a stream of bubbles that allow the oxygenation of your pond.
 If you want to have multiple air-stones throughout your pond using one singular airpump, you can get manifolds that split the airflow.

 Choosing the right pond air pump

 As with most things in life, you tend to get what you pay for, and so the chances are that the bigger the price tag, the more reliable your pump will be.
 That being said, there are some good new brands appearing in the market place that may save you money.